 And that’s when videos enter the stage.

 They are not only outstanding additions to any online store but can also be very helpful for its customers.
 They can do what images can’t, e.g. if we want to show step-by-step how to use a product.

 But the problem is — you guessed it! — its negative influence on website’s performance.
 Especially, if you embed the video above the fold (it’s so-called hero section, visible right after entering a website).
-Sure, you can host it on YouTube or Vimeo or somewhere else, but it still must be optimized.
+Sure, you can host it on YouTube or Vimeo or with other video hosts, but it still must be optimized.